This post may contain affiliate links (read more)

 When I did finally hit a 2up and had my first £96 profit, I actually stopped tracking my profits as I knew that all qualifying losses for the rest of the tournament were now covered.
 My organisation is appalling and I hate keeping a track of my bets.
 Katie is bloody good at it, so I don’t need to be!

 It wasn’t until I withdrew all the money from the bookmakers and transferred it back to the savings that we found out how much we made.
-That is the beauty of Matched Betting in a way, knowing that in the long run regardless of your ability to keep a detailed spreadsheet, you will be making money.
+That is the beauty of Matched Betting in a way.
+You know in the long run regardless of your ability to keep a thorough spreadsheet, you will be making money.

 I hope you’ve enjoyed this guest post!
-I’ll no doubt rope him in to write some more matched betting posts in the future as between the two of us, he’s the expert!
+I’ll no doubt rope him in to write some more matched betting posts in the future.
+Between the two of us, he’s the expert!

-As always, my advice if you’re thinking of just beginning matched betting is read, read and read some more and make sure you fully understand what you’re doing.
-Please don’t attempt any offers like the ones Luke has talked about here straight off the bat – do all the sign up offers first and build your bank and your confidence.
+As always, my advice if you’re thinking of just beginning matched betting is read, read and read some more.
+Make sure you fully understand what you’re doing.
+Please don’t attempt any offers like the ones Luke has talked about here straight off the bat.
+Do all the sign up offers first and build your bank and your confidence.

-We highly recommend signing up to Oddsmonkey as that’s the subscription we use ourselves but there are others available and the links in this post are affiliate links – which means if you do sign up I’ll earn a commission (but it won’t be an extra cost to you).
+We highly recommend signing up to Oddsmonkey as that’s the subscription we use ourselves.
+There are others available though.
+The links in this post are affiliate links.
+This means if you do sign up I’ll earn a commission (but it won’t be an extra cost to you).

 I started Katie Saves while on Maternity Leave to document our adjustment to living on less.
 Now back in work - I blog about making extra money, saving money, getting my life organised and being a new mum.
 Join me!